storyblok/field-plugin/packages/cli/README.md

 ## :electric_plug: Installation
-You can add the cli to the project dependencies by running:
+You can add the CLI to the project dependencies by running:
 ```bash
 yarn add @storyblok/field-plugin-cli
 ```